 Upon inspection, the local authorities slapped them with a fine for feeding the cats.
 They were to appear in the local courthouse the following day or they could simply pay 15000 in local currency and be on their way.
 The informality of the note struck them as curious.

 Tomas, an animal rights activist when provoked, loved these cats and insisted they fight, what they viewed as an extreme punishment.
 Ellie loved this about her husband and she was right there by his side.
-They loved this little village, the people and certainly the cats who who were born into this sad predicament.
+They loved this little village, the people and certainly the cats who were born into this sad predicament.
 The cats had not chosen this this village rather the village had chosen them.

 Despite their love of the this village , they were not equally enamored with the laws of the land.
-They felt like they were set up, as who in their right mind would not feed adorable these cats.
+They felt like they were set up, as who in their right mind would not feed these adorable cats.

 Some of the older locals had a bit of a grudge against local government but did admit things were markedly better in the last fifteen years.
 As the celebration wound down, Armando allowed a kitten to finish the remainder of a soup bowl left on the table.
 Soon another a persian kitten joined in.